YSZhuoyang/go-dispatcher/README.md

 1. Download and import package.

-        go get github.com/YSZhuoyang/go-dispatcher/dispatcher
+        go get -u github.com/YSZhuoyang/go-dispatcher/dispatcher

-1. Initialize a global worker pool with a number of workers.
+2. Initialize a global worker pool with a number of workers.

         dispatcher.InitWorkerPoolGlobal(100000)

-2. Create a job dispatcher giving a subset of workers from the global worker pool, and start listening to new jobs.
+3. Create a job dispatcher giving a subset of workers from the global worker pool, and start listening to new jobs.

         disp := dispatcher.NewDispatcher()
         disp.Start(1000)

-3. Dispatch jobs (dispatch() will block until at least one worker becomes available and takes the job).
+4. Dispatch jobs (dispatch() will block until at least one worker becomes available and takes the job).

         type myJob struct {
             // ...